kellydern/lifeio-design-usability/README.md

 # Life.io Usability Testing Documentation

 The repository houses the design files for the Life.io usability tests.
 We run weekly usability tests to review our assumptions.
-These tests inform our design process and help us iterate on designs.
+These tests inform our product development process and help us iterate on designs.

 ## Current usability design files:
 - [x] Cards - Containers